OpenWaterFoundation/owf-learn-web-dev/mkdocs-project/docs/caching.md

 The `ETag` HTTP response header is an identifier for a specific version of a resource.
 It allows caches to be more efficient, and saves bandwidth, as a web server does not need to send a full response if the content has not changed.
-On the other side, if the content has changed, etags are useful to help prevent simultaneous updates of a resource from overwriting each other ("mid-air collisions").
+On the other side, if the content has changed, ETags are useful to help prevent simultaneous updates of a resource from overwriting each other ("mid-air collisions").